Conversion Rate Optimization

 Regardless of whether you're a for-profit business or a nonprofit organization, getting visitors to your website is only the first step in a successful journey.
-There are certain actions you want your website visitors to take once they get on your site; motivating your site visitors to take action is known as a "conversion," and it's the goal of most websites in one way or another.
+There are certain actions you want your website visitors to take once they get on your site; motivating your site visitors to take action is known as a "conversion," and it's the primary goal of most websites in one way or another.

 Conversions may take many forms, depending on your business/organizational model, including:

 Unfortunately, many organizations are so focused on driving visitor "traffic" to their websites that they lose sight of the reason they want those visitors in the first place—to get users to take a desired action, to convert those visitors into new customers, clients, or supporters.
 Every time a visitor to your site fails to take action it is a missed opportunity, but fortunately there are way to improve your odds.

-Conversion optimization goes hand-in-hand with other Internet marketing efforts such as SEM/SEO/PPC.
-If you're spending money on PCP or SEO campaigns to drive traffic to your site, make sure you're realizing the greatest possible return on investment (ROI) by converting the maximum number of site visitors.
+Conversion rate optimization goes hand-in-hand with other Internet marketing efforts such as SEM/PPC and search engine optimization (SEO).
+If you're spending money on PPC or SEO campaigns to drive traffic to your site, make sure you're realizing the greatest possible return on investment by converting the maximum number of site visitors.
 Sound conversion optimization principles make websites instantly more productive and profitable without a single new visitor because you're increasing the conversions among the visitors you already have.